 Cairngorm Gliding Club

 The descent is based on two waypoints in the Spey Valley 5.6nm apart.
 Tracking from one waypoint to the other will keep you clear of the mountains and over good outlanding fields.
 The Insh waypoint is 1.2 nm from Feshie, Ruthven is 6nm from Feshie.
 See co-ordinates below.
+These are standard BGA turn points.

 -